 The Amazon pink river dolphin is the largest and smartest out of the five freshwater species.
-A full-grown dolphin can grow up to 9 feet (2.7 meters) long, weight up to 400 pounds (181 kilograms), and live to 30 years old.
+A full-grown dolphin can grow up to 9 feet (2.7 meters) long, weigh up to 400 pounds (181 kilograms), and live to 30 years old.
 Their diet is the most diverse amongst toothed whales (especially during the wet season), consisting of more than 53 species, including piranhas.
-They also have unusually large brains, with 40% more brain capacity than humans!
+They also have unusually large brains, with 40 percent more brain capacity than humans!
 While they are known to be shy creatures, they are fascinatingly drawn to people, playing curiously with local children, and without demonstrating aggressive behavior.
 They also communicate using high-frequency sonar clicks to build a three-dimensional echogram of their dark riverine world.

-The good news: Despite living in small groups, Amazon pink river dolphins are incredibly curious and outgoing animals towards humans.
+Paradoxically, the good news is that despite living in small groups, Amazon pink river dolphins are incredibly curious and outgoing animals towards humans.
 They can be frequently spotted playing in the river by our guests during our skiff excursions.

-Pink river dolphins are super agile, as the vertebrae in their necks are unfused unlike other dolphins.
-The ability to turn their head 180 degrees allows them to maneuver around tree trunks, rocks, and other obstacles.
-They can also swim forward with one flipper while paddling backwards with the other, letting them turn with more precision.
-Plus, we often see them swimming upside down, possibly to help them see the bottom of the river better.
+Pink river dolphins are super agile, as the vertebrae in their necks are unfused, unlike other dolphins.
+The ability to turn their heads to an angle of 90 degrees allows them to maneuver around tree trunks, rocks, and other obstacles.
+They can also swim forward with one flipper while paddling backward with the other, letting them turn with more precision.
+They can often be seen swimming upside down, possibly to help them see the bottom of the river better.
 Despite their small eyes they have good sight above and underwater and have no trouble navigating the Amazon’s muddy waters to catch their prey thanks to an excellent sense of echolocation.

-Fact #5: The Amazon pink river dolphin is a mythical creature
+Fact 5.
+The Amazon pink river dolphin is considered a mythical creature

-The Amazon pink river dolphin is the subject of many South American legends.
-One story claims that during the night, the dolphins morph into handsome men known as “boto encantado” to seduce and impregnate womenfolk by night.
+The Amazon pink river dolphin is the subject of many South American folklore, not all benevolent.
+One such legend claims that the dolphins morph into handsome men known as “boto encantado” to seduce and impregnate womenfolk by night.
 Another claims that if you go swimming alone, the dolphins may whisk you away to a magical underwater city, which has led to the local fear of going near the water between dusk and dawn, or entering water bodies solo.
 Some also believe them to be the guardians of the Amazon manatees, so those who wish to see a manatee must first reconcile with the pink dolphin.
 It is considered bad luck to harm the dolphins, and even worse luck to eat them.

 Want to see Amazon pink river dolphins up close?

 If you want to witness these friendly, yet elusive creatures up close in the Peruvian Amazon, knowledgeable guides are a must.
-We know this for a fact, and that’s why our naturalist guides are local born-and-bred, with tons of experience built up.
-We dare say some of the dolphins even recognise them!
+We know this for a fact, and that is why our naturalist guides are local born-and-bred, with years of experience on the Amazonian way of life.
+We dare say some of the dolphins even recognize them!